 A team consists of two (2) or three (3) students attending the same law school.

-Each team must provide the names of all team members by September 9th, 2024, at11:59 p.m. via the electronic form provided in the registration confirmation email.
+Each team must provide the names of all team members by September 5th, 2025, at11:59 p.m. via the electronic form provided in the registration confirmation email.
+This competition is limited to those pursuing a JD degree.
+If a student is pursuing a joint LLM/JD or any other joint JD degree, they may register.